lawrobar90/ace-box-ext-hot-partner-powerup-bizobs/roles/my-use-case/files/hot-businessanalytics/lab-guide/content/05_lab4/index.md

-## Lab 4: Getting Value from Automation
+## Lab 4: getting value from automation

 In this hands-on, we’ll be setting up this process using some existing building blocks!
 You will have access to your own **Mattermost channel**, so you will be able to monitor that your messages are being sent correctly.

 ### 4.1 Choosing when your Workflow will run